grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 ---

 You can use multiple scenarios in one script, and these scenarios can be run in sequence or in parallel.
-So besides helping you model workloads, scenarios can also help you make more flexible and composable test logic.
-Some ways that you can use scenarios include the following:
+Some ways that you can combine scenarios include the following:
-- Sequence workloads
+- Sequence workload start times
 - Add per-scenario tags and environment variables
 - Make scenario-specific thresholds.
 - Run scenarios in different VU [lifecycle functions](/using-k6/test-lifecycle),